WoltLab/docs.woltlab.com/pages/migration/wsc-53/migration_wsc-53_libraries.md

 ## Constant Time Encoder

 WoltLab Suite 5.4 ships the [`paragonie/constant_time_encoding` library](https://github.com/paragonie/constant_time_encoding).
-It is recommended to use this library to perform encoding and decoding of secrets.
+It is recommended to use this library to perform encoding and decoding of secrets to prevent leaks via cache timing attacks.
+Refer to [the library author’s blog post](https://paragonie.com/blog/2016/06/constant-time-encoding-boring-cryptography-rfc-4648-and-you) for more background detail.

 For the common case of encoding the bytes taken from a CSPRNG in hexadecimal form, the required change would look like the following: